Polarimetry and albedo of the Near-Earth Asteroid 2025 FA22: Observations

 \subsection{Filter polarimetry with DIPol-UF}

 Multicolour filter polarimetry of \FAtt\ was obtained with the Double Image Polarimeter Ultra Fast (DIPol-UF) described by \citet{Piirola2021}.
-This three-channel (B'V'R') polarimeter is attached to the f/12.5 Cassegrain focus of the Omicron@C2PU telescope (diameter 1.03\,m), located at the Calern observing station of Observatoire de la C\^ote d'Azur, France.
+This three-channel (B', V', R') polarimeter is attached to the f/12.5 Cassegrain focus of the Omicron@C2PU telescope (diameter 1.03\,m), located at the Calern observing station of Observatoire de la C\^ote d'Azur, France.
 The setup involves a super-achromatic half-wave plate (HWP) as the modulator and a plane-parallel calcite plate as the polarising beam splitter.
 The polarimeter simultaneously records two orthogonally polarised beams from each source in the field of view.
-Dichroic beam splitters allow for simultaneous recording on three dedicated CCD cameras in B', V' and R' filters.
+Dichroic beam splitters allow for simultaneous recording on three dedicated CCD cameras in B', V' and R' filters (see Table~\ref{tab:Filters} and a more complete description in \citet{BerPii22}).
 Each cycle involved 16 positions of the retarder plate, and for each position, three images with 90~s exposure time were taken simultaneously by the B', V' and R' cameras.
 The telescope was in differential tracking mode (following the proper motion of the asteroid).
 The target's high proper motion combined with long exposure times yielded long trailed images for the surrounding stars.
 Thus, some images had to be rejected because of stellar contamination.
 Data were reduced following the pipeline described by \citet{Piirola2021} and references therein.
+DIPol-UF observations spanned from 2025-09-18 03:42 UT (phase angle $107.47^\circ$) to 2025-09-23 22:02 UT (phase angle $28.58^\circ$).
+See table~\ref{tab:ObservingLog} for more details.